elbernaderen/machine-learning-signal-finder/README.md

 ```bash
 Enter the percentage that have to rise the price to consider it as a success:
 ```
-This is the increment that we look for predict
+This is the increment that we look for predict, ex: 0.01
 ```bash
 Enter the number of candels (Y) to consider in the model for the prediction:
 ```